Michael-Evergreen/auto_chess/README.md

 	    print(rPut.text)
 ```

-## 3/Creates worker threads for buttons:
+## 3/Creates worker threads for buttons

 Our GUI is displayed using a main thread, and by default, all interactions on the interface will be progessed on this main thread.
 So when we press a button, the function called by this button is sent to the main thread for processing.
 If this function takes too long, the UI will be freezed because the main thread only does one thing at a time.